Here's what to expect when attending Barcelona Pride in 2024, including all the best parties and where to stay while visiting.

 Vaccinations: The CDC recommends that all travellers to Spain should be up to date with routine vaccinations for measles, mumps, rubella, chickenpox etc. You may also need vaccinations for Hepatitis A, B and rabies, if you will be traveling further from Barcelona, so make sure to check with your doctor or health nurse before you go.

-Currency: Spain (and therefore Barcelona) uses the Euro like most countries in Europe. €1 converts to around $1.10 US or about 89 pence in British Pounds.
+Currency: Spain (and therefore Barcelona) uses the Euro like most European countries. €1 converts to around $1.10 US or about 89 pence in British Pounds.

 Accommodation: For more accommodation options in Barcelona, we always recommend checking out Booking.com to see what's available at the best prices.
 They have excellent choices, and many of the listings come with free cancellation if needed.
 Their online customer support is also outstanding and available 24/7.